Vitamin D in Infant Formula

 How Much Vitamin D Does Your Baby Need?

 Children need about 600 IU of vitamin D daily.
 Some of that comes from food, about 10-20%.
 The rest of it comes from the skin.
 But what about breast milk?
 The fact is, nursing mothers who take a vitamin D supplement are still not producing enough of the vitamin in their milk.
 Whether your baby is breast fed or formula fed with a fortified product, it is important to ensure that your baby gets enough vitamin D. Breastfed babies can start taking a vitamin D supplement early on as recommended by a pediatrician.
-Formula fed babies can be checked out by a pediatrician to see if they need a supplement as well.
+Doctors should also check formula fed babies to see if they need a supplement as well.

 What are the Signs of Vitamin D Deficiency?